-2.1 Program Description
+Program Description

-Our program aims to address the behavioral issues often reflected in foster care children by offering a mentorship program.
-We will be serving Hamilton County elementary children ages five and twelve that exhibit behavioral health challenges and have been or are currently in foster care.
+The program is unique among other programs available in that it aims to address the behavioral issues often reflected in foster care children by offering a mentorship program.
+It will be serving Hamilton County elementary children ages five thru twelve that exhibit behavioral health challenges and have been or are currently in foster care.
 Many of the behaviors exhibited by foster children are trauma-related (though biological sources are also relative to behavioral issues in children).
 Research shows that mentorship-type programs are the most effective means of impacting the foster child and their behaviors in a positive manner.